kthornbloom/Monthly/README.md

 ##FAQs
 <b>Browser Support?</b>
-- Essentially, all browsers except IE10 and down due to flexbox.
+- Everything back to IE9.
+If you spot a bug, please open and issue here.

 <b>Events aren't working!</b>
 - They won't work in a local environment, or if the XML is at another domain.